wormhole-foundation/wormhole/node/pkg/watchers/stacks/README.md

 ## Error Handling

-The watcher handles the following error conditions, however generally errors are ignored and subsequent blocks/transactions are still processed (since there is always the option to reobserve missed transactions).
+The watcher handles the following error conditions, however generally errors are ignored and subsequent blocks/transactions are still processed.

 - RPC connection failures - Will retry on the next polling interval
 - Block processing failures - Logs errors and continues with the next block